KCET: Subchannel history

 In 2006, KCET launched a digital channel, KCET Desert Cities, for digital television and cable for the Coachella Valley.
 (In September of that year, KCET announced a similar channel for Orange County in partnership with California State University, Fullerton to be launched in late 2007, when it replaced a simulcast of KCET's analog signal.)
 In August 2007, KCET began carrying PBS and American Public Television's cultural, news and history-oriented network PBS World on digital subchannel 28.4, and the Spanish language educational network V-me on digital subchannel 28.3.

 With KCET discontinuing its membership with PBS on January 1, 2011, KCET restructured its subchannel offerings; KCET-DT 28.2 converted to children's programming service under the brand KCET Kids & Family, itself a conversion of KCET Desert Cities and KCET Orange (with programs seen on the respective channels being shifted to KCET's main channel to occupy a daytime lifestyle block), while PBS World was replaced by MHz Worldview on KCET-DT4.
 (V-me programming continued to be carried on KCET-DT3.)
 KCET primary subchannel offered themed nights during the first year of operation.
 On January 1, 2013, as a byproduct of the Link Media merger, LinkTV—under the brand "KCETLink", which replaced the channel's national feed on local cable and satellite providers and simulcasted LinkTV-licensed content—replaced KCET Kids & Family on digital subchannel 28.2.

 On August 5, 2013, KCET replaced MHz Worldview with NHK World on subchannel 28.4.
 (MHz Worldview moved to a subchannel of KLCS-DT.)
 On March 30, 2017, KCET ceased carrying V-Me on its subchannel as the network transitioned to a commercial ad-supported channel.
-KCET is in the process of determining what might replace the network.
 It was replaced by KCETLink+ on the same day.
 KCETLink+ was eventually shut down and NHK World moved up to the 28.3 subchannel with its former 28.4 subchannel discontinued.

 Programming

-While it acted as the flagship PBS station for the Pacific Time Zone, for the most part, KCET mainly distributed Los Angeles-based productions for other independent producers, rather than producing much programming in its own right for the national PBS system.
+While it acted as the flagship PBS station for the Los Angeles metropolitan area, KCET mainly distributed Los Angeles-based productions for other independent producers, rather than producing much programming by itself for the national PBS system.
 The mascot who appears during breaks is Captain Infinity, who breaks the fourth wall.

-KCET produced Roger Fisher's The Advocates (1969–1984), Boboquivari (1970–1971), Leon Russell's Homewood Session (1970 TV Special), Meeting of Minds (1977–1981), Artbound (2012–).
+KCET produced Roger Fisher's The Advocates (1969–1984), Boboquivari (1970–1971), Leon Russell's Homewood Session (1970 TV Special), Meeting of Minds (1977–1981), and Artbound (2012–).

 In 1971, KCET began producing Hollywood Television Theater, TV movies directed by Norman Lloyd, Stacy Keach, Ivan Dixon, Lee Grant, and others.
 In 1976, KCET began producing Visions.